rfl.tar.bz2 (updated 22 Mar 2026)

 Unless a scenario is created from scratch, the first thing done is read in a config file.
 This is done by clicking the 'Open' button to navigate to a file.
 The GUI is now populated with data from the configuration file.
 After any modifications, the file name can be changed and the Create button clicked to save the new file.

 When the GUI values are entered, the 'Run!' button is pushed.
 A progress bar reflects speed of calculations.
 A large grid like the one shown can take quite awhile, on the order of minutes.
 When DTED level 1 data is available, ensure cd's have been copied into a directory with sub-directory structure and naming identical to that on the cd's.
+If you downloaded DTED1, again be sure to maintain that same directory structure.
+Rfl will find the files in either directory structure.
 When you don't have DTED1 data, use SRTM.
-Most will use SRTM because DTED remains challenging to get for some reason.
-There is a good chance I must update use of Open Elevation support because I think there have been changes to it since I wrote that part of rfl.
+Most will use SRTM because DTED remains challenging to get.

 Background maps are downloaded from OpenStreetMaps, but a check box can be used to indicate whether the map is wanted or not.
 Sometimes I choose no map so that I can make and save multiple RF coverage maps for comparison.
-Finally, I use a program like gimp to overlay map with coverages and choose layer transparencies myself.
-You will nearly always want the map.
-Experiment with alpha (transparency) value on a coarse map first because it will finish quickly.
-When you get the transparency level that looks best, then run with a finer grid.
+Then I use a program like gimp to overlay map with coverages and choose layer transparencies myself.
+In those cases, an idea is to create one map with filled iso's, and another with only isolines themselves drawn.
+But that is uncommon and you will nearly always want the map.
+Experiment with alpha (transparency) value on a coarse grid first because it will finish quickly.
+When you get the transparency level that looks best, rerun with a finer grid.

-Broadcast studies often do not need or want the detail provided by terrain data.
-Instead, it requires a single number called the terrain roughness factor.
+Broadcast studies do not need the detail provided by terrain data.
+Instead, they require a single number called the terrain roughness factor.
 Given a terrain profile, a linear least squares fit is made and vertical terrain distances from the line are sorted.
 The middle 80% are used, the interdecile range.
 The roughness value is asymptotic as distance from transmitter increases.
 Longley and Rice call this value delta h, abbreviated here as dh.
 An easy way to get dh is to run rfl in profile mode.
 The elevation data is used to calculate dh and printed to the screen (not gui) for use with area mode.
 For the example above, rfl calculates dh=127 which is put in the config file or GUI yielding the area mode result below.
-The rfl tab fields 'ant' and 'dted' are ignored in area mode.
+The rfl tab elevation data source setting (SRTM, etc.) is ignored in area mode.

 |